New Chapelton retail initative brings shipping containers to life

 A new retail initiative in the town of Chapelton, five miles south of Aberdeen, is creating opportunities for local independent businesses.

-The Chapelton Box Park retail initiative will see a series of re-imagined shipping container outlets open as shops during this summer in Burgess Park.
+The Chapelton retail initiative will see a series of re-imagined shipping container outlets open as shops during this summer in Burgess Park.

 The initiative is a low-cost means for small businesses to sell their products and services directly to local communities, forming part of the town’s commitment to creating a supportive and self-sufficient environment.